khurshid089/flexmenu2/README.md

 ## Advanced usage

 If you're feeling fancy, you can include any of the following options when calling flexMenu:

-### threshold
-(integer, defaults to 2)
-If there are this many items or fewer in the list, we will not display a "View More" link and will instead let the list break to the next line.
-This is useful in cases where adding a "view more" link would actually cause more things to break  to the next line.

-### cutoff
-(integer, defaults to 2)
-If there is space for this many or fewer items outside of our "more" popup, just move everything into the more menu.
-In that case, also use linkTextAll and linkTitleAll instead of linkText and linkTitle.
-To disable this feature, just set this value to 0.

 ### linkText
 (string, defaults to 'More')